royalh23/etch-a-sketch/README.md

 This is a Etch-a-Sketch project.
 This project mainly demonstrates my DOM manipulation skills.
+You can check the project on this website: https://royalh23.github.io/etch-a-sketch/